 Doing Nothing at All

-When someone doesn’t have dental insurance or the funds to cover a dental implant or isn’t worried about having missing teeth, they might choose to leave that space as it is.
+When someone doesn’t have dental insurance or the funds to cover the dental implant process or isn’t worried about having missing teeth, they might choose to leave that space as it is.

 The only problem with a permanently missing tooth is that the neighboring teeth tend to suffer as a result.
 In time, they drift out of alignment and develop irregular wear patterns, which can cause jaw pain, broken enamel, and aesthetic concerns.
 Crooked teeth are also more at risk for cavities and gum disease, increasing the amount of dental work and office visits you need in the future.